 SWOP — Abbreviation for specifications for web offset publications, specifications recommended for web printing of publications

 Tabloid — A metro‐folded or quarter‐folded product which is slit at the nose and issued unbound.
 Many newspapers and shoppers are produced in tabloid format.
-Commonly at RCP “tabloid” is used to refer to product approximately 11.5″ x 17″ when folded at the half‐fold, and 8.5″ x 11.5″ when folded again at the quarterfold.
+Commonly at Ripon Printers “tabloid” is used to refer to product approximately 11.5″ x 17″ when folded at the half‐fold, and 8.5″ x 11.5″ when folded again at the quarterfold.

 Three Digit — In postal presort, the ZIP Code in the delivery address on all pieces begins with the same three digits.

 Three‐Knife — Trimming device used in the bindery department to open the head, the tail, and the face of a printed piece when no binding is required.
 Frequently used to trim pasted product.

 TIFF (Tagged Image File Format) — A file format for exchanging bitmapped images (black & white, grayscale or color bitmapped) between applications.